Shea Couleé: Music and continued career

-In 2016, Couleé was photographed for Glossed and Found magazine.
-In May 2017, Couleé performed as part of the Werq the World 2017 tour.
+In 2016, Shea Couleé was photographed for Glossed and Found magazine.
+In May 2017, Shea Couleé performed as part of the Werq the World 2017 tour.
 Hosted by Bianca Del Rio and Michelle Visage, the tour featured drag queens Alaska Thunderfuck, Alyssa Edwards, Detox, Latrice Royale, and Violet Chachki.
-Couleé co-produced, directed, and starred in their own film Lipstick City in July 2017.
-Couleé also released three music videos to promote their debut EP, Couleé-D. They co-directed the music videos, and co-produced the EP.
-Azealia Banks and Couleé announced plans to release a studio collaboration.
-The collaboration never came intro fruition after Banks ghosted Couleé.
+Shea Couleé co-produced, directed, and starred in their own film Lipstick City in July 2017.
+Shea Couleé also released three music videos to promote their debut EP, Couleé-D. They co-directed the music videos, and co-produced the EP.
+Azealia Banks and Shea Couleé announced plans to release a studio collaboration.
+The collaboration never came to fruition after Banks ghosted Shea Couleé.

 At one point, they were asked to perform as a dancer in a burlesque show "Jeezy's Juke Joint".
 After an email mishap, they ended up performing a solo act for the show, their first time in drag.
 They have performed at various venues in Chicago, including Roscoe's, Berlin, Double Door, and Hydrate.
 They also worked as a resident host at Smart Bar, and was a Co-Host for the Tony Soto Show.
-At one point, Couleé competed in Miss Roscoe's Pageant.
+At one point, Shea Couleé competed in Miss Roscoe's Pageant.

-Before doing drag full-time, Couleé also worked part-time as a sales associate and customer service representative for an adult store, Tulip.
-In April, Couleé was featured in Peppermint's Too Funky music video.
-In April 2018, Couleé premiered Call Me Couleé, a web series documenting their life post Drag Race.
+Before doing drag full-time, Shea Couleé also worked part-time as a sales associate and customer service representative for an adult store, Tulip.
+In April, Shea Couleé was featured in Peppermint's Too Funky music video.
+In April 2018, Shea Couleé premiered Call Me Couleé, a web series documenting their life post Drag Race.
 The series lasted six episodes, concluding on October 18, 2018.
-In September 2018, Couleé performed as a background dancer for Christina Aguilera for Opening Ceremony's Spring 2019 collection, alongside other Drag Race alumni.
+In September 2018, Shea Couleé performed as a background dancer for Christina Aguilera for Opening Ceremony's Spring 2019 collection, alongside other Drag Race alumni.
 They were photographed with Farrah Moan for Manny MUA's Lunar Beauty palette.

-In June 2018, Couleé and Drag Race alum Asia O'Hara and Monét X Change performed in The Vixen's Black Girl Magic, a drag show created to showcase the talent of black queens.
-In November, Couleé was featured as a part of Lush's "Merry DRAGMas" Campaign, alongside Detox and Kim Chi.
+In June 2018, Shea Couleé and Drag Race alum Asia O'Hara and Monét X Change performed in The Vixen's Black Girl Magic, a drag show created to showcase the talent of black queens.
+In November, Shea Couleé was featured as a part of Lush's "Merry DRAGMas" Campaign, alongside Detox and Kim Chi.
 In March 2019, they appeared in the music video for Iggy Azalea's "Sally Walker".
 The same month, they joined the Drag World UK lineup, which began touring in June.

 In May, they were photographed with Farrah Moan and Violet Chachki for Huda Beauty's new Setting Spray.